 Racing from one place to another, schlepping a carry-on suitcase and a daypack-sized backpack with me that seems to get heavier from day to day even though I’m disciplining myself and postpone shopping to the very last day is fun, but it’s also exhausting.

 I was very much looking forward to a couple – couple in the sense of several, not just two – of days on the beach, sunbathing, reading, sleeping, and cooling off in the ocean; maybe a little snorkeling.
 But other than that: Nada, niente, rien du tout!

 There is one downside to this otherwise perfect concept: Days pass quicker, they become one long mass of time that just floats by.
-I wrote about this phenomenon in one of my Portugal-posts: I was there only for nine days, but since I changed my location almost daily, the trip seemed much longer.
 Time just flies by as you stay only in one place.

 But in Mirissa, there is a perfect solution to this problem: The south coast between Mathara and Galle consists of many beaches, big and small.
 There are cozy little bays, difficult to reach and therefore pretty secluded.
 There are long spans of white powdery sand, and there are these standard beach-bed-in-front-of-beach-bar stretches of relaxed beach life.